JennEYoon/deep-learning/aima4/AIMA_book_notes.md

 Me and 1 other person volunteered to do 1 section next time.

 ### April 7, 2022 Thursday:
-chp 3 and 4?
+chp 4 and 5
+4) Complex Search
+5) Adversarial Search and Games
 Me to present 1 section.
-Pick one and message via Slack.
+Msg posted to Slack 4/2/2022 - 4.5 Online Search first choice, 4.1-4.2 alternate